kishan9999/custom-image-classifier-keras-tuner/README.md

 5. Sixteenth Note

 # Datasets Format:
-There are 5000 Grayscale image (28x28 pixels) samples of 5 different music note symbol used.
+There are 5000 Grayscale image (28x28 pixels) samples of 5 different music note symbol used. data format is similar to the MNIST datasets.

 # Major Python-Libraries used:
 1. tensorflow 2.3.0